 Is there wifi?

 As you know good wifi connection is an issue in many resorts throughout Indonesia, including Bali as many resort operators opt for second class, low cost solutions.
 We knew that for the customers that would be using our resort, having a connection back to home was extremely important.
 We have opted for a premium solution that is used on off-shore oil rigs and therefore the best possible solution we could get for a remote location.
 Guests will be able to access messages, use Whatsapp, and download photographs and film.
 While it may not be as quick as home, it will meet everyone’s expectations and give everyone comfort that they are connected.

 What food and drink is available?

 Included in your package are 3 meals every day, snacks and unlimited drinking water.
 All meals will be served in Max’s Restaurant and we will obviously work around you as to the timing of those meals.
 If the surf is good and you want to stay out, then Max will organise your breakfast or lunch once you return.
 A few beers after the day’s surfing and then dinner is usually served around 7/7.30.
-Alcohol is not included but beer is only $4 a can and soft drink $2.
-Alcohol can only be purchased at the bar and we will record each individual tally for the duration of the trip.
+Alcohol is not included but can be purchased and we will record an individual tally for the duration of the trip.
 Guests should bring enough cash with them to fix up their drinks tab at the end of the stay.
 We also allow guests to bring and consume duty free alcohol at the resort.